mlscunizik/Build-Bootcamp/Week_2/0_week2.md

 ## 🥅 Learning Goals

 By the end of this module, you should have:
+-   Understood how to set up Git locally on your computer.
 -   Understood how to setup a repository.
 -   Understood how to deploy your repository to Github.
 -   Understood how to clone and work on a repository locally.
 -   Understood how to gain insights into your repository.
--   Understood how to undo changes to your repository
+-   Understood how to undo changes to your repository.
 ## :mortar_board: Your Tutors

 Nehemiah Onyekachukwu Emmanuel, Akeem Qudus and Francis Njike will be your instructors for this week.